ietf-wg-httpapi/rfc7807bis/draft-ietf-httpapi-rfc7807bis.md

 When the "instance" URI is not dereferenceable, it serves as a unique identifier for the problem occurrence that may be of significance to the server, but is opaque to the client.

-When "instance" contains a relative URI, it is resolved relative to the document's base URI, as per {{RFC3986, Section 5}}.
+When "instance" contains a relative URI, it is resolved relative to the document's base URI, as per {{URI, Section 5}}.
 However, using relative URIs can cause confusion, and they might not be handled correctly by all implementations.

 For example, if the two resources "https://api.example.org/foo/bar/123" and "https://api.example.org/widget/456" both respond with an "instance" equal to the relative URI reference "example-instance", when resolved they will identify different resources ("https://api.example.org/foo/bar/example-instance" and "https://api.example.org/widget/example-instance" respectively).
 As a result, it is RECOMMENDED that absolute URIs be used in "instance" when possible, and that when relative URIs are used, they include the full path (e.g., "/instances/123").